 Director of Music

-Carlos was born in El Salvador and has been a faithful, dedicated member of our staff for 16 years.
-In addition to tending to the daily upkeep and maintenance of our building and grounds, he is also responsible for the care of vestments and sacred vessels and prepares the altar and sanctuary for our services.
+Carlos was born in El Salvador and has been a faithful, dedicated member of our staff for over 20 years.
+In addition to tending to the daily upkeep and maintenance of our building and grounds.
+Carlos is our on-site food safety handler and general handy-man.
+He is also responsible for the care of vestments and sacred vessels and prepares the altar and sanctuary for our services.